-The German Sparkassenstiftung (German Savings Bank Foundation) provides proactive support to financial institutions that sustainably promote economic and social development at local, regional or national level through demand-oriented banking services.
-The German Sparkassenstiftung's goal is to assist its partner institutions to become more professional and to enable them to provide their customers with sustainable access to financial services.
+The German Sparkassenstiftung1 (German Savings Banks Foundation) provides proactive support to financial institutions that sustainably foster economic and social development at local, regional or national level through needs-oriented banking services.
+The German Sparkassenstiftung's goal is to assist its partner institutions to become more professional and to enable them to give their customers permanent access to financial services.
 The main target groups are micro, small and medium-sized enterprises (MSME), as well as poor and socially marginalised groups.
-This focus on MSMEs and low-income earners actually benefits our partner institutions, as delivering services to these customer segments ensures ongoing stable and satisfactory returns.
+This focus on MSMEs and low-income earners actually benefits our partner institutions, as delivering services to these customer segments secures ongoing stable and satisfactory returns.

-By strengthening local and regional financial structures, the German Sparkassenstiftung not only generates development opportunities for wide sections of the population and local businesses, but ultimately also helps to create jobs and income.
+By strengthening local and regional financial structures, the German Sparkassenstiftung not only generates development opportunities for wide sections of the population and local companies, but ultimately also helps to create jobs and income.

-This is in line with the approach and objectives of Germany's Savings Banks.
+This complies with the approach and objectives of Germany's Savings Banks.
 It also has a stabilising effect on the respective financial sector and, as a result, on the given country's economic development.
 With their 200-year history, Germany's Savings Banks show that sustainable microfinance is only feasible if it is organised efficiently and professionally.
 And it is these key success factors that the German Sparkassenstiftung communicates to its partners through its project work.